kaizhang/SnapATAC2/docs/algorithms/input_format.md

 Input data format
 =================

-SnapATAC2 currently accepts BED-like tabular file as input.
-It will support BAM file or other formats in the future.
-The BED-like tabular file can be used to represent fragments or insertions.
+SnapATAC2 accepts BAM or BED-like tabular file as input.
+The BED-like tabular file can be used to represent fragments (paired-end sequencing) or insertions (single-end sequencing).
+BAM files can be converted to BED-like files using `pp.make_fragment_file`.

 ## Fragment interval format